pageseeder/bridge/README.md

   SomeObject item = response.consumeItem(Handler<SomeObject> handler);
 ```

-The `BasicHandler<T>` and `SimpleHandler<T>` implementations can be extended to simplify the development of handlers as they maintains the state of the parser to access the current, parent and ancestor elements and make it easier to extract text data and generate the list.
+The `BasicHandler<T>` implementation can be extended to simplify the development of handlers as they maintains the state of the parser to access the current, parent and ancestor elements and make it easier to extract text data and generate the list.

 ### Result handler `BasicResultHandler`